The growth of the internet and cloud computing has caused a massive expansion of accessible information, held in data centres.

 This rating combines the IT Equipment and Infrastructure tools.
 It is for organisations that manage and occupy their facility, or where internal metering arrangements don’t permit separate IT equipment or Infrastructure ratings.

 A useful metric for comparing data centre energy performance is power usage effectiveness (PUE).
 This provides a ratio of total facility power to the IT equipment power, with the ideal being a PUE of 1.
+Globally, the average annual PUE reported in 2022 was 1.55.

-On average, data centres have a PUE of 2.5, while state-of-the-art facilities aim for around 1.5.
 Effective metering of a data centre should be implemented to understand inputs and outputs of the facility, and to continuously monitor the PUE.

 Optimise existing equipment